37 Tips to Deliver Effective Speeches

-*Most importantly, be confident.
-Even if you're not, the better you fake it, the more comfortable the audience will be with you--and thus, the more positive vibes they'll throw your way.
+Most importantly, be confident.
+Even if you are not, the better you fake it, the more comfortable the audience will be with you--and thus, the more positive vibes they will throw your way.

 Think these comforting thoughts (and true facts) before and during your presentation:

-The average audience actually expects a speaker to be a complete snooze, and because you've made at least made an effort to do your presentation right, you are already going above and beyond the audience's expectations.
+The average audience expects a speaker to be a complete snooze, and because you have made at least made an effort to do your presentation right, you are already going above and beyond the audience's expectations.

 Steve Schneider is an award-winning critic, columnist and humorist with two decades of experience in print and online journalism.
 He holds a Master's degree in media, culture and communication from New York University.